-In the last nine months or so your world has just been turned upside down; you are sleep deprived, warm coffee deprived, often feel like a burst couch and yet just starting to also believe that you might just be getting to grips with this new role of motherhood… Just in time to turn it upside down again as you move into the next rollercoaster role of ‘master juggler’ in your return to work as a new mum.
+In the last nine months or so your world has just been turned upside down; you are sleep deprived, warm coffee deprived, often feel like a burst couch and yet starting to also believe that you might just be getting to grips with this new role of motherhood… Just in time to turn it upside down again as you move into the next rollercoaster role of ‘master juggler’ in your return to work as a new mum.

 So what might help you in your return to the workplace after maternity leave?
-We’d like to suggest 8 tips as you prepare for returning to work.
+Here are our tips as you prepare for returning to work.

 - Be honest with yourself, work out your priorities and make peace with them.
 Being a working women and the meaning of motherhood does not have a universal definition and everyone is different.